A Guide to Understanding What Are Terms and Conditions and Privacy Policy

 A good T&C should be easy to read and understand.

 A privacy policy is a legal document that explains the information of business practices.
-It is meant to protect the privacy of customers and users of a website or app by outlining the types of information being collected information collected for a mailing list or payment gateways, how it will be used, and who will have access to it.
+It is meant to protect the privacy of customers and users of a business website, ecommerce website design or app by outlining the types of information being collected information collected for a mailing list or payment gateways, how it will be used, and who will have access to it.

 Your policy must meet the requirements of the Australian Privacy Act, which is very specific about how it should be written and what it should say.
 Privacy Policies, which are also called Privacy Notices or Privacy Statements, are often found in the website footer.
 They are often linked from there, too.